swinnall/Pluto/readme.txt

-## IAP ##
+## Pluto ##
 Author: Samuel Winnall

 KEY POINTS

-1. Program requires sample data to be placed into path /input/data/00
+1. Program requires sample data to be placed into path /input/00

-2. With the experimentInfo.txt file correctly completed and placed into path /input/
+2. With the relevant information txt in /input/

-3. There must be only one info txt file in /input/
+3. The desired analysis type must be specified in config.py

 4. Generated figures will be outputted to /output/ with a folder created according to the inputted title